jeffreyz29/Sakura-1/docs/PRIVACY_POLICY.md

 This document aims to be a transparent resource explaining Sakura's practices with respect to your data.
 For the purposes of this document,

 - "Sakura" refers to the chat bot, with the username "Sakura#0044", for the [Discord chat platform](https://discord.com/), and
-- "We" refers to those who maintain Sakura.
+- "We" refers to Sakura's developer(s).

 ## The information we collect